edne/biji/README.md

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Edoardo Negri

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version..